Hardhat-Enterprises/AutoAudit/docs/onboarding/monitoring_alerting.md

 ## Overview

-This document details the monitoring and alerting strategy for the AutoAudit system to ensure high availability, performance, and security.
+This document outlines the monitoring and alerting strategy for the AutoAudit system, ensuring high availability, performance, and security.

 ## Monitoring Components